Flow with the Force Field: Learning 3D Compliant Flow Matching Policies from Force and Demonstration-Guided Simulation Data: EXPERIMENT

 Our experiments aim to answer the following questions: \begin{itemize} \item What data can our force-informed data generation scheme offer for learning visuo-force policies? \item How well can the policy adapt to the real world with generated data (in terms of spatial and object generalization and matching the desired profile)? \item How does the passive impedance controller perform compared to the classical impedance controller for rolling out the adaptive compliant visuo-force policy? \end{itemize}

 We evaluate our pipeline on two real-world tasks: \textbf{Block Flipping} and \textbf{Bi-manual Moving}.
 In \textbf{Block Flipping}, a single arm pivots a block from flat to upright (\(\approx85^\circ\)) and must keep it stable.
-In \textbf{Bi-manual Moving}, two arms cooperatively place a large object onto a goal platform; a trial succeeds when the object is stably stacked.
-Up to three self-recoveries are allowed per trial.
+In \textbf{Bi-manual Moving}, two arms cooperatively place a large object onto a goal platform in a centralized manner; a trial succeeds when the object is stably stacked.
 Data are collected in IsaacGym using FACTR \cite{liu2025factr} for teleoperation; real-world runs use Franka arms.
 End-effector force is inferred from Franka joint torques, and perception uses an Intel RealSense L515 LiDAR.
 To reduce the Sim2Real gap for the point cloud data, we inject noise into simulated point clouds, such as vertical “flying pixels” and occlusion shadows by detecting depth jumps and interpolating across them.
 We also normalize simulated force, which the real forces are also normalized during real deployment.